narainsagar/my-first-rest-api-exercise/README.md

 # My First REST API Exercise

-REST API Template Basic app codebase.
+REST API (issue tracking basic app) codebase.
 This was developed as an exercise assignment for MarketLytics.

 ## Introduction